 While I do not directly observe the contract take-up at an individual level, I can use a proxy by using the land cultivated in 1973 from the farm register.
-I define a farmer stopping (commercial) farming if the land in cultivation is less than 0.2 hectares.
+I define a farmer stopping (commercial) farming if the land in cultivation is less than 0.2 hectares as they were still allowed to grow for their own consumption.
 This measure includes farmers stopping both due to field reservation and other reasons without a contract.
 As shown in Table 1, 6% of the farmers in the estimation sample and 4.4% of all farms had stopped farming by 1973.
 This is a significantly smaller number than the 12% of all farms taking a field reservation contract in 1969-1974.
 The share of farms taking the contract in the main estimation sample is even higher.
 Based on Jaatinen and Nygård (1972), in 1969-1971 10 % of all farms and 14.4% of farms with less than 5 hectares of field area had taken the contract.
-In the final years of the policy, the relative shares of contract take-up remained the same, over 17% of farms with less than 5 hectares took the contract.
+If in the final years of the policy, the relative shares of contract take-up remained the same, over 17% of farms with less than 5 hectares took the contract.
 The farm register was updated by surveying the farms, so if the farms did not respond, it was not always up to date.
 When estimating the effect of the policy on stopping farming, I do not interpret it as a first stage or treatment variable since it would be downward biased.